aegis-icons/aegis-icons/CONTRIBUTING.md

   - Image/page canvas of 1024 x 1024px.
   - Solid background circle with company brand color (see colors section), spanning 100% of image canvas (1024px).
   - Alpha channel.
-  - Company logo in flat white or flat black, depending on whichever creates greatest contrast with background color.
+  - Company logo in white (`#FFFFFF`) or black (`#000000`), depending on whichever creates greatest contrast with background color.
 This may require modifying an original multicolor company logo.
   - Company logo maximum height is 50% (512px) and maximum width is 75% (768 px).

 #### Variations